 We offer approximate Tabata training programs for beginner and intermediate levels.

-First level
+Entry level

-4. Push-ups from the knees - 2 sets.
+4. Knee push-ups – 2 sets.

-Average level
+Intermediate level

 1. Burpees without push-ups – 4 sets.

-2. Squat jumps and 180° turn – 4 sets.
+2. Jumping with a squat and a 180° turn – 4 sets.

 1. Plank with alternating leg raises – 4 sets.

-2. "Book": sitting with an emphasis on the hands behind, we connect and distance the chest and knees - 4 sets.
+2. “Book”: sitting with emphasis on your hands behind you, connect and distance your chest and knees - 4 approaches.

 Difficult level

-I ask, what did you try there ?!
+I ask, what did you try there?!
 Tell me.
 In response, I quote (in full):

-Tabata protocol: what the hell is that?
+Tabata Protocol: what the hell is it?

-The essence of tabata training
+The essence of Tabata training

-10 seconds rest
+Rest for 10 seconds

 20 sec work